Blueberry Oatmeal Breakfast Bars are a bowl of oatmeal in bar form. Keep these healthy, gluten free bars on hand for easy meals and snacks.

 Watch How to Make Them!

-oatmeal breakfast bar with blueberries
+hand holding blueberry oatmeal breakfast bar

-Start by whisking the wet ingredients together in a large bowl.
-That’s 1 cup milk, any kind – I used unsweetened almond milk – 1/2 cup mashed banana, 1/4 cup each honey and melted coconut oil, 1 egg, and 1 teaspoon vanilla.
+That’s milk, any kind – I use unsweetened almond milk – mashed banana, honey, melted coconut oil, egg, and vanilla extract.

-Last step is to fold in a heaping 1 cup fresh blueberries then pour the batter into an 8×8″ baking pan that’s been sprayed with nonstick spray.
-Bake for 35-40 minutes at 350 degrees, or until the sides are golden brown and the center has set.
+Last step is to fold in fresh blueberries then pour the batter into an 8×8″ baking pan that’s been sprayed with nonstick spray.

 Slice into bars then enjoy warm, stash in the refrigerator for the week, or wrap the bars in saran wrap and stick in the freezer for later.
 Whenever you eat them, ENJOY!